msrxse/connie/README.md

    - /api/trace_actions

 - Once on the client we use _react-query_ to manage state.
-- There is a custom hook that implements the **context-module-function pattern**.
+- **Context Hook**: There is a custom hook that implements the **context-module-function pattern**.
 This hook exposes an API and keeps important state internal to the component, exposing only the helper functions required to make changes on the state.
 Those helper functions will be stable, because they are exported and imported on usage, as well as the required dispatch function needed to call these helper fns.
-This context state allows the user to keep state of the selected delivery, and it will be available everywhere needed plus any changes will be visible anywhere it is used instantly.
+This context state allows the user to keep state of the selected delivery, and it will be available everywhere needed plus any changes will be visible anywhere instantly.

 ### About testing